embedeep/Free-TPU/README.md

 # FREE TPU (under construction)
-***Free TPU*** is the free version of a commercial TPU design for Deep Learning Inference applicaitons, which can deploy at any FPGA device including Xilinx Zynq-7020 (a good choice for production).
-Actually, not just only a TPU logic design, the ***Free TPU*** also include a Deep Learning Inference Framework ***supprting all caffe layers***, which can run at any ARM CPU (such as the ARM A9 of Zynq-7020).
+***Free TPU*** is the free version of a commercial TPU design for Deep Learning Inference applications, which can deploy at any FPGA device including Xilinx Zynq-7020 (a good choice for production).
+Actually, not just only a TPU logic design, the ***Free TPU*** also include a Deep Learning Inference Framework ***supporting all caffe layers***, which can run at any ARM CPU (such as the ARM A9 of Zynq-7020).
 TPU and CPU co-work with each other under the schedule of the Deep Learning Inference Framework (any order of alternation).
-Then, you can do anything you want with *FREE!* (we release the ***Free TPU*** with MIT LICENSE).
+Then, you can do anything you want with *FREE!* (We release the ***Free TPU*** with MIT LICENSE).
 More details, please visit http://www.embedeep.com

 ## Supporting Layers
 Layer Type|Device|Limitation|Notes
 :---:|:---:|:---:|:---:
-Convolution|TPU|kernal<=32,stride<=8
+Convolution|TPU|kernel<=32,stride<=8
-Depthwise Convolution|TPU|kernal<=32,stride<=8
+Depth-wise Convolution|TPU|kernel<=32,stride<=8
 Fully connected|TPU|No
-MAX/AVE Pooling|TPU|kernal<=32,stride<=8
+MAX/AVE Pooling|TPU|kernel<=32,stride<=8
 Batch Normalization|TPU|No
 Scale|TPU|No
-SUM/MUL/MAX Elementwise|TPU|No
+SUM/MUL/MAX Element-wise|TPU|No
 Concatenation|TPU|No
 Relu|TPU|No
 Prelu|TPU|No
 Others|CPU|No|All Layers in CAFFE

 ## Software Development Kits
-***Free TPU SDK*** import the trained model from CAFFE directly to generate the BIN file.
-No furter re-training or fine-tuning necessary.
-However, we DO NOT releas the SDK for FREE TPU yet.
+***Free TPU SDK*** imports the trained model from CAFFE directly to generate the BIN file.
+No further re-training or fine-tuning necessary.
+However, we DO NOT release the SDK for FREE TPU yet.
 Instead, we provide the BIN and corresponding MODEL file of typical NN network.
 You can use the BIN to launch a NN algorithm (such as detection based on YOLOV3).
-Or, you also can ***train*** your own Datasets using the MODEL, and generate your ***own BIN*** through a simple tools (release later) by merging *your-own.caffemodel* and the *old BIN*.
-Now, your onw BIN is available for any usage!
+Or, you also can ***train*** your own Datasets using the MODEL, and generate your ***own BIN*** through a simple tool (release later) by merging *your-own caffe-model* and the *old BIN*.
+Now, your own BIN is available for any usage!

 ## Difference between FREE TPU and Commercial EEP TPU
 ||FREE TPU|EEP TPU